ontola/atomic-argu/README.md

   - Download an export using Argu's export feature
   - Unzip and save to `.src/lib/data-{name}`
   - Open the ASA (Atomic Svelte Argu) app locally, you'll see an import button
-  - Create a `./src/lib/siteConfigs.ts` for the new site
-  - Set the `currentSiteConfig` to the new site.
-Use the `drive` url as the root.
+  - Create a new Drive on Atomic Server, paste it to a new config in `siteConigs.ts`, use the `drive` url as root
   - Run this repo `pnpm dev` and visit `localhost`
   - Press the import button.
 Magic happens.
   - You might need to restart the local front-end `pnpm dev`